 Review

+For what itโs worth, this is the prenatal vitamin I took during both of my pregnancies (only because I didnโt know about Nature Made!).
 I was on a seriously tight budget back then, and the Spring Valley vitamins are by far the cheapest on this list.
+These are probably the best prenatal vitamins without DHA, as well, if thatโs something youโre looking for.

-It’s one large tablet you’ll have to get used to swallowing, and you’ll want to take it with food or in the evening.
+Itโs one large tablet youโll have to get used to swallowing, and youโll want to take it with food or in the evening.
+(I found taking it right before bed was the best way to avoid nausea.)

-While it does have iron, it also has a little calcium, so make sure your doctor is testing your iron levels regularly to ensure you’re absorbing enough (and don’t take this with a glass of milk).
+While it does have iron, it also has a little calcium, so make sure your doctor is testing your iron levels regularly to ensure youโre absorbing enough (and donโt take this with a glass of milk).
+Thereโs no choline or DHA at all, which is perfectly acceptable in a prenatal vitamin that has everything else, but I strongly recommend picking up a separate DHA supplement to go along with it.
+Its vitamin D is a little on the low end, so be sure youโre getting plenty from your diet (or get plenty of sunshine).

-The label of this bottle doesn’t boast any third-party verification, nor could I find any in my research, so please discuss this prenatal vitamin with your doctor before taking it.
+The label of this bottle doesnโt boast any third-party verification, nor could I find any in my research, so please discuss this prenatal vitamin with your doctor before taking it.

 Best Gummy/Chewable Prenatal Vitamins